etsai7/Industry-CrewAI/README.md

-# IndustryCrew Crew
+# Industry Crew AI

 Welcome to the IndustryCrew Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This project helps set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
+The goal is to provide user input to orchestrate responses on the provided business and its associated NCAIS code.

 ## Installation